-allotment

-option The underwriters have an option for a period of 30 days to purchase up to additional shares of our common stock to cover over-allotments.
+allotment The underwriters have an option for a period of 30 days from the date of this prospectus to purchase up to additional shares of our common option stock to cover over-allotments.

-Use of proceeds

-We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$\frac{1}{2}\$ million, or approximately \$\frac{1}{2}\$ million if the underwriters exercise their over-allotment option to purchase additional shares from us in full, assuming an initial public offering price of \$\frac{1}{2}\$, the midpoint of the estimated price range set forth on the cover page of this prospectus.
-We intend to use the net proceeds from this offering, together with our cash, cash equivalents and restricted cash as of March 31, 2014, to fund through completion our ongoing Phase 2 clinical trials of INOpulse for PAH and INOpulse for PH-COPD and our ongoing feasibility trial of BCM, to fund our planned Phase 3 clinical trial program of INOpulse for PAH and for working capital and other general corporate purposes.
+Use of proceeds We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payab million if the underwriters exercise their option to purchase additional by us, will be approximately \$ million, or approximately \$ shares from us in full, assuming an initial public offering price of \$, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+We intend to use the net proceeds from this offering to fund to completion our ongoing clinical trial for BCM, to fund the first trial in our planned Phase 3 clinical program for INOpulse for PAH and for working capital and other general corporate purposes.